 19th December 2019

-Modern Diesel Cars often have heaters that heat the lines and filters to help the car start in cold conditions.
-This is something that maybe tank and dispenser manufactures could work into some of their products.
-Thereby, preventing this issue in the future.
+Modern diesel cars often have heaters that heat the lines and filters to help the car start in cold conditions.
+This is something that maybe tank and dispenser manufacturers could work into some of their products, preventing this issue in the future.
 However, it is rare for the UK climate to require any additional tank heating for diesel.

-Another theory we have is that this latest batch could still be a summer spec of diesel.
-From October onwards fuel companies add a series of additives to help the diesel flow better during the winter months and prevent gelling.
-If these additives were perhaps missed out or fuel was delivered from an earlier batch.
-The fuel that is being used now as the temperatures plummet might not be winter specification diesel.
+Another theory we have is that this latest batch could still be a summer specification of diesel.
+From October onwards, fuel companies add a series of additives to help the diesel flow better during the winter months and prevent gelling.
+If these additives were perhaps missed out or fuel was delivered from an earlier batch, that fuel might not be winter specification diesel.

 We have tested several batches of fuel with our laser particle counter.
 The results did not show a significant increase in particle count or size over what we would expect from ISO4406 codes.
 This may be due to the cooler temperature during early morning refuelling, typical of a busy yard.
 When we test the fuel the temperature may have increased enough for the ambient temperature to have gained a few degrees C.